 Why Cremation Systems?

-Cremation Systems had already been on Mark’s radar because of their user-friendly website and remote retort diagnostics via the internet capability.
-Not to mention their history of building furnace equipment and knowing how to insulate a crematory and design refractory linings.
+Cremation Systems had already been on Mark’s radar because of their user-friendly website and the capability for remote retort diagnostics via the Internet-based Tek Marshal system.
+Not to mention their history of building furnace equipment and knowing how to insulate a crematory and how to design refractory linings.
 These guys were product experts.
 What cemented Mark’s decision was:

 - Cremation Systems’ hot hearth technology, which eliminates the issues of body fluid leakage